Read To Ride 101: The Future of Liberia

 a literacy rate below 50%.
 Yet educational expenditures are below 5% of the GDP

-The inception of Read 2 Ride 101 began with foundational projects that engage the youth with their interest.
+The inception of Read 2 Ride 101 begins with foundational projects that engage the interest of Liberian children

 We will combat Liberia’s food insecurity by creating a multifaceted agriculture plan led by educated and empowered young Liberians skilled in Agriculture.

-We will educate and create future leaders in the agriculture industry at the Read 2 Ride 101 Voc-Tech High School.
+We will educate and create future leaders in the agriculture and tourism industries at the Read 2 Ride 101 Vocational Tech High School.

 Please click on the player in the next section; enjoy our introduction video and our charitable information below.